AleksaMCode/Enigma/README.md

     DATA = 0x80,
 }
 ```

+### File encryption
+<p align="justify">Files are encrypted using one of the available symmetric algorithms.
+After user pics symmetric algorithm, hash algorithm, key size and a block cipher mode of operation file is than encrypted.
+First the file headers are generated, after which the original file is signed and encrypted (in that order).</p>

+> **_NOTE:_**
+>
+> Symmetric algorithm name, hash algorithm name and IV value are not encrypted because my research has led me to believe that their exposure won't weaken <b>Enigma</b>'s security.

+### File decryption
+<p align="justify">Encrypted files are decrypted using a stored encypted Key, IV and a encryption algorithm name stored inside of file's Security Descriptor header.
+Encrypted Key is first decrypted using a user's private RSA key after which it's used for file decryption.
+After file decryption, a file signature is checked to see if the file's integrity has been compromised.</p>

+> **_NOTE:_**
+>
+> Every time file is decrypted its read time is updated.

 ### File naming
-<p align="justify">Every file name is encrypted using a AES algorithm in OFB mode with IV and Key stored in file header.
-After encryption file name is <a href="https://en.wikipedia.org/wiki/Base64">Base64</a> encoded.</p>
+<p align="justify">Every filename is encrypted using a AES algorithm in OFB mode with IV and Key stored in file header.
+After encryption, filename is <a href="https://en.wikipedia.org/wiki/Base64">Base64</a> encoded.</p>

 > **_Windows file naming restrictions_**
 >